fdzr/lscdiscovery/README.md

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out. -->

 ### Contact
-Please write to Frank Zamora to get access to our Telegram group.
+Communication between the participants and the organizers will take place on a Telegram channel.
+Write to Frank Zamora to access our channel.
+Please write to Frank Zamora to get access to our Telegram channel.

 ### Bibibliography